6 Legal Issues E-Commerce Businesses Have to Deal With

 What Should You Do to Protect Your Products from Unauthorized Resellers?

 Since we’re talking about infringement, one of the best ways to protect your products is to register your trademark.

 Related Podcast: E179: Trademark Protection and the Importance of Being Amazon Brand Registered

 If you’re an Amazon seller, CJ Rosenbaum of Rosenbaum, Famularo, & Segall PC advises creating Amazon-specific packages.
 A difference in the packaging will be considered trademark infringement as well.

 The same law firm also advises doing a test buy to see if there is indeed a violation and starting out with a relatively polite cease-and-desist letter.
 If the reseller obliges, then you may not want to take further action.
 If there’s still resistance, it’s time to take them to court.

 MAP Policy Compliance

-This next legal issue is also connected to resellers.
+This next legal issues is also connected to resellers.
 The minimum advertised price (MAP) is the minimum price a manufacturer allows their resellers to advertise their products.